-Topic & Guiding Question Student Objectives Missouri Learning Standards for Science 2016 Lesson 1 From the first body Bridge Brown Area Andrews to the Array Daily Weather Patterns Read-Along How do you know what to wear for the weather?
+Topic & Guiding Question Student Objectives Pennsylvania STEELS Standards for Science (2022) Lesson 1 From Any Kiney Brown And March And And And And And And And And And And And Daily Weather Patterns Read-Along How do you know what to wear for the weather?
 Students track the weather daily and analyze the data by collecting, recording, and sharing their observations to observe patterns of weather changing throughout the day and from day-to-day.
-K.ESS1.D.1 Use and share observations of local weather conditions to describe patterns over time.
+3.3.K.A.
+Use and share observations of local weather conditions to describe patterns over time.
 Lesson 2 Seasonal Weather Patterns What will the weather be like on your birthday?
 Students evaluate information in a series of unnamed drawings of each season.
 They use these clues to identify characteristics of each season and describe the yearly cyclical pattern.
-K.ESS1.D.1 Use and share observations of local weather conditions to describe patterns over time.
+3.3.K.A.
+Use and share observations of local weather conditions to describe patterns over time.
 Lesson 3 Animals Changing Their Environment Why do birds lay eggs in the spring?
 Students identify the reasons why birds lay eggs in the spring.
 Then, they develop a bird nest model and use this model as evidence for how animals can change the environment to meet their needs.
-K.ESS2.E.1 With prompting and support, construct an argument using evidence for how plants and animals (including but not limited to humans) can change the environment to meet their needs.
+3.3.K.B.
+Construct an argument supported by evidence for how plants and animals (including humans) can change the environment to meet their needs.
+3.3.K.A.
+Use and share observations of local weather conditions to describe patterns over time.